 Test Optional?
 Should I Still Take the SAT?
 Still Take the ACT?

 In light of testing cancellations and obstacles created by COVID-19 more than half of all 4-year colleges have decided to go “test optional” for Fall 2021 admissions (and possibly beyond).
+In fact, if you're applying to a University of California (UC) or California State University (CSU) system college, a recent ruling prevents all CSU and UC schools from even accepting SAT or ACT scores for all applications during the 2021 and 2022 application cycles.
 This means SAT or ACT scores are not necessarily a required part of the application.
 You may now be wondering if you should still take the SAT or ACT.
 We’ve answered some of your questions on these recent changes to admissions testing to help you decide if you should (or should not) take the SAT or ACT to prepare for the college applications process.

 What does “test optional” mean?

 There are a number of different ways that colleges are handling the submission of SAT or ACT scores, so make sure you know exactly how the colleges you are interested in are approaching it.

 - Truly test optional schools will let you decide if you want to submit your test scores.
 If submitted, the school will take SAT or ACT scores into consideration but may focus on other parts of the application more.

 - Test flexible schools will allow you to submit scores for the SAT or ACT, OR a different test in their place (such as a SAT Subject Test or AP test).